Conditions of Carriage

 There is no charge for up to 2 children under 5 years of age when travelling with another responsible passenger providing they do not occupy a seat to the exclusion of a fare paying passenger or are seated in a buggy in an appropriate space on the vehicle.
 Additional children will be charged as if they were aged 5 or over.

-School Pupils using our School Service Buses must show the driver their Highland Council Bus Pass, Shiel Buses pre-paid Bus Pass or pay the driver the fare for their desired route on boarding the bus.
-Pupils can only travel on the route shown on the Highland Council Pass or Shiel Buses pre-paid pass, however clearly worded and signed letters from the school will be accepted for after school activities.
-Fare paying pupils must accept and retain their ticket for the duration of the journey.
+School Pupils using our School Service Buses must show the driver their Highland Council School Bus Pass, use their Young Scot NEC or pay the driver the fare for their desired route on boarding the bus.
+Pupils can only travel on the route shown on the Highland Council Pass, however clearly worded and signed letters from the school will be accepted for after school activities.
+Fare paying and NEC using pupils must accept and retain their ticket for the duration of the journey.

 Discount rates for children aged 5 or over are usually half the price of an Adult fare, rounded up to the nearest ten.